substantiv

 verb

-be seized or affected in a specified way"take sick"
+be seized or affected in a specified way

 "be taken drunk"